ddnexus/pagy/docs/how-to.md

     # or single pagy instance
     @pagy, @record = pagy(my_scope, item_path: 'activerecord.models.product' )
     ```

 __Notice__: The variables passed to a pagy object have the precedence over the variables returned by the `pagy_get_vars`.
 The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.

 ### Handling Pagy::OutOfRangeError exception

-Pass a `:page` number out of range and pagy will raise a `Pagy::OutOfRangeError` exception, which you can rescue from and do what you think fits.
+Pass an out of range `:page` number and pagy will raise a `Pagy::OutOfRangeError` exception, which you can rescue from and do what you think fits.
 You can rescue from the exception and render a not found page, or render a specific page number, or whatever.
 For example:

 ```ruby
 # in a controller